jinx420/jinx420/README.md

 # About me

-I'm a self-taught programmer who writes for fun, so I have a lot of random projects on my github page.
+I'm a self-taught programmer, I mostly write code for fun, so expect to see random projects on my github page.
 Hope you have a good day!

 <div align="center">
   <img align="center" src="https://raw.githubusercontent.com/jinx420/jinx420/main/misc/pls.png"/>